wilofice/enel/README.md

 ### Task 14: Web dashboard (phase 2)
 - **Input:** Express server and Socket.io.
 - **Output:** Simple dashboard for reviewing messages and approving drafts.
+In this scenario, we must implement a change : the AI drafts are automatically saved in the database and later when the user is available, he can look into each draft messages, validate and send them.
+Also view of all messages sent in the day.
 - **Guidelines:** Keep the UI minimal while mirroring CLI functionality.
 - **Expectations:** Users can manage replies from the browser.
 - **Testing:** Start the server, open the dashboard, and approve a draft message.